Meet The Team:

 Photo courtesy of Neptune’s Rangers

-Jennifer is an ACA Level 4 Open Water Coastal Kayak instructor, BCU 4 Star Sea Kayak Leader, and ACA Level 1 SUP instructor.
+Jennifer is a BCU Advanced Sea Kayak Leader, an ACA Level 4 Open Water Coastal Kayak instructor, and ACA Level 1 SUP instructor.

 Jennifer got her first taste of paddling on a vacation to Alaska, was hooked, and has been never far from a sea kayak since.
-Jennifer loves to paddle the spectacular coastal playground of her home waters, from Monterey Bay to Pt Reyes and is often to be seen out playing in the the waves in either sea kayak or HP surf boat.
-Jennifer has done several paddling expeditions in the San Juan Islands, has explored northern California’s wild Lost Coast, has played in the magnificent tidal rapids at Skookumchuck Narrows in British Columbia, and has trained in the challenging tide races and currents of northern Wales and along the beautiful and dynamic coast of Maine.
-Jennifer is an enthusiastic, encouraging, and committed instructor who loves sharing the incredible beauty and thrill of paddling with others.
+Jennifer loves to paddle the spectacular coastal playground of her home waters, from Monterey Bay to Pt Reyes and is often to be seen out playing in the the waves in either sea kayak or HP surf boat when she is not traveling to distant locations in search of new dynamic water to paddle.
+Most recently, Jennifer traveled to Pembrokeshire in Wales to complete her BCU Advanced Sea Kayak Leader certification (equivalent of the old BCU 5 Star).
+Jennifer is an enthusiastic and encouraging instructor who loves dynamic water and sharing the incredible beauty and thrill of paddling with others.
+You can find out more about Jennifer, the classes she is teaching, and the adventures she finds time to write up on her website: http://paddletowardsit.com.

 Photo by Sean Morley